Travel by Train from Singapore to Kuala Lumpur from May 2016 now involves three separate trains!

 Or, from Tampin you can catch a much more frequent (and cheaper) KTM Komuter Train.

-From this date, all Shuttle services now travel past Gemas to Tampin, so you now have the option of taking the KTM Komuter services from Tampin to KL Sentral.
+Shuttle services now travel past Gemas to Tampin, so you now have the option of taking a much cheaper KTM Komuter service from Tampin to KL Sentral.

 Another alternative is to travel over to Johor Bahru first (by train, taxi or bus), then take a direct bus from JB to Kuala Lumpur.